adhamfaiz/Profile/README.md

 I'm a developer who loves turning ideas into code.
 I focus on writing clean, functional, and scalable software while always exploring new technologies.

-### 🔧 What I Do
-- Build open-source projects and share experiments
-- Automate workflows and optimize performance
-- Create tools, scripts, and templates for developers

 ### 🌱 Current Goals
 - Keep improving my problem-solving skills